SeiverB/com.seiverb.wss4u/README.md

 # Weighted Straight Skeleton for Unity
-A weighted straight skeleton for Unity.
+A WIP weighted straight skeleton for Unity.
 Ported from this Java library: https://github.com/twak/campskeleton/